Kaloyan501/Mod_Disable/README.md

   - /disable_mod - main command to interface with the mod
   - /disable_mod <enable/disable> item - enables/disables a specific item
   - /disable_mod <enable/disable> namespace - Disables all items within a namespace (for example, all items starting with minecraft:)

+*Important!*
+Enabling and disabling of recipes and namespaces applies server-wide and not on a player by player basis.